levibostian/AndroidBlanky/README.md

 After you install ruby, [install Bundler](https://bundler.io/), then finally install the development tools with the command `bundle install`.

+Also, this project is configured to use Git hooks via the project [overcommit](https://github.com/brigade/overcommit) for development tasks.
+After `bundle install`, you just need to run `bundle exec overcommit --install` and done!
+Check out the file `.overcommit.yml` in this project to add or edit your own Git hooks.

 Now, open up the Android project in Android Studio.
 Everything should Gradle sync and build successfully.

 * Open the `app/build.gradle` file.
 Find and replace this line: `applicationId "com.levibostian.androidblanky"` with your own namespace for your app.